Food Safety

 Shiga toxin

-Shiga toxin, better known as E. coli, causes bloody diarrhea, Hemolytic Uremic Syndrome, and other symptoms.
+Better known as E. coli, it causes bloody diarrhea, Hemolytic Uremic Syndrome, and other symptoms.

 Salmonella Typhi